pmahend1/PrettyXML/README.md

 # Pretty XML

 Pretty XML is a XML formatter extension for Visual Studio Code.
 It formats XML documents just like Visual Studio.
 This is in preview mode.
 Suggestions , improvement PRs are welcome.

+There is also **Visual Studio for Mac** version of this extension.
+Check it out at [PrettyXML.VSMac](https://github.com/pmahend1/PrettyXML.VSMac)

 <img src='./images/logo.png' width='200' height='200'>